 Over the years, vaccines have dramatically decreased the threat of infectious diseases that were once widespread, including rabies, rubella and yellow fever.
 Deaths from vaccine-preventable diseases (VPDs) are now very rare in the developed world.
 Today, the list of diseases that vaccines can help prevent continues to expand, and more lives are being saved and protected from potentially lifethreatening diseases than ever before.

 Difference between vaccination and immunisation

-Vaccination is the administration of a vaccine (orally or through injections) to build a person’s resistance to specific infections, while
+Vaccination is the administration of a vaccine (orally or through injections) to help a person’s immune system develop protection from specific infections, while

 immunisation is the process of both having the vaccine and becoming immune to the disease as a result of the vaccine.

 rVaccines received during childhood will protect you for a lifetime.

 üThe specific vaccines you need as an adult depend on your health conditions, lifestyle, travel plans and previous vaccines you received during childhood.
 Some childhood vaccines may require a booster shot every few years to ensure that the level of immunity remains high.